 I look forward to collaborating with educators and researchers globally in order to improve learning circumstances to meet the needs of every child.

-Lotta Uusitalo-Malmivaara, PhD University lecturer, Special education
+Lotta Uusitalo-Malmivaara, PhD University lecturer, Adj.
+Professor, Special education

-Department of Teacher education, University of Helsinki, Finland
+Faculty of Education University of Helsinki, Finland